-Possible use of NYCC reprographics a number of posters from 20s site to be printed on A4 and laminated for the display
+Possible use of NYCC reprographics a number of posters from 20s site to be printed on A4 and laminated for the display.
+In this respect the Chairman said that she would speak to HDC.

 Stall for Flood Group Recruitment - Additional stall next to 20s Plenty and provide a display with recruitment poster and photographs of flooding.